Chart Color Schemes

 Northampton - Mullewa - Greenough faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 14.4%, significantly lower than the Australian average of 30.4%.
+The area faces educational challenges, with university qualification rates at 14.4%, significantly below the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 11.4%, followed by graduate diplomas (1.6%) and postgraduate qualifications (1.4%).
-Vocational credentials are prevalent, with 40.9% of residents aged 15+ holding them - advanced diplomas at 9.2% and certificates at 31.7%.
-Educational participation is high, with 29.5% of residents currently enrolled in formal education: 13.6% in primary, 8.8% in secondary, and 1.7% in tertiary education.
+Trade and technical skills are prominent, with 40.9% of residents aged 15+ holding vocational credentials - advanced diplomas (9.2%) and certificates (31.7%).

 Frequently Asked Questions - Education